apiaryio/dredd/.github/CONTRIBUTING.md

 The Travis CI build uses following commands to deliver coverage reports:

-- `npm run test:coverage` - Tests Dredd and creates the `lcov.info` file
+- `npm run test:coverage` - Tests Dredd and creates the `./coverage/lcov.info` file
-- `npm run coveralls` - Uploads the `lcov.info` file to Coveralls
+- `npm run coveralls` - Uploads the `./coverage/lcov.info` file to Coveralls

 The first mentioned command goes like this: